savonet/book/audio.md

 ### FFmpeg {#sec:ffmpeg-encoder}

-The `%ffmpeg` encoder is a "meta-encoder", just like the GStreamer one: it uses the versatile FFmpeg library in order to encode in various formats, including the ones presented above, but also many more.
+The `%ffmpeg`\index{FFmpeg} encoder is a "meta-encoder", just like the GStreamer one: it uses the versatile FFmpeg library in order to encode in various formats, including the ones presented above, but also many more.
 The general syntax is